Guidelines for Students

-Internships are a way for students to gain valuable work experience and explore career paths in jobs related to their major.
+Internships are a way for students to gain valuable work experience and explore career paths in jobs related to their major while satisfying both experiential learning and degree requirements.
 Several majors require an internship and students can choose to do additional internships as an elective.
 Students find internships on their own, through the faculty internship advisor, family and friends, or through the Vocation and Professional Development office.
+Visit the Student Internship Guide for more information.

 Experiential Learning is an essential part of education at Concordia.
 Internships are a highly sought after and promoted.
 Over 50% of Concordia's degree programs that offer an internship course require it as part of the major.